fluid-queue/fluid-queue/CONTRIBUTING.md

 ## Styleguides

-Code style is enforced through eslint; when writing code, please ensure you have no errors from eslint.
+Code style is enforced through eslint and prettier; when writing code, please ensure you run prettier prior to your commit and have no eslint errors.

 ### Commit Messages